ACFPeacekeeper/ACFPeacekeeper/README.md

 - 🔭 I’m currently working on my research about Deep Reinforcement Learning for Combinatorial Optimization with graph data.
 - 🌱 I’m currently learning about 3D Modeling and Pixel Art for Game Development.
-- 👯 I’m looking to collaborate on any AI related research.
+- 👯 I’m looking to collaborate on any AI related research or Game Development project.
-- 🤔 I’m looking for help with Art and Design in Game Development.
+- 🤔 I’m looking for help with Art and Design for Games.
 - 💬 Ask me about AI related subjects.
 - 📫 How to reach me: afonso.fernandes100@gmail.com
 - 😄 Pronouns: Idc